roopa-ramanujam/address-validation/README.md

 ## Todo

 1. Preprocessing on request address to ensure that cache lookup would match despite differences (e.g. sending 620 Atlantic Avenue should still match against a cached entry 620 Atlantic Ave).
-This would require some data on common address terms that are synonyms and mapping the request addresses to a standardized value.
+Basic mapping of most common standardizations available for now.
 2. Evict entries from cache after certain period of time
 3. Additional unit tests